-Windows 11 - Click the Start menu (Windows icon) or press the Windows key.
+Windows 11 - Click the Start button

-- Type Control Panel and select it from the search results.
+or press the Windows key on your keyboard. - In the search bar, type Control Panel and select it from the search results.

-- Click Additional settings.
+- On the Formats tab, click Additional settings.

-- In the Customize Format window, select the Date tab.
+- Go to the Date tab.

-- Close Settings and restart your computer.
+- Close the Control Panel and restart your computer.

 - Click Settings, then click Time & Language.